Table of contents

-As restaurants have adapted and adopted new technology in recent years, tactics that were once considered a short-term safety measure for the pandemic, are proving to have real staying power.
+As restaurants have adapted and adopted new technology in recent years, tactics that were once used as a means to accommodate safety and customer needs during the pandemic, are proving to have real staying power.

-While plastic dividers and shields may come and go, and indoor dining has returned in many places, technology solutions that streamline operations and bring a better customer experience might be the future.
-One example is QR codes, which are changing the way customers order and pay at restaurants, bars, pubs and cafes.
+While plastic dividers may be gone and indoor dining has returned in many places, technology solutions that streamline operations and bring a better customer experience might be the future.
+One example is QR codes, which have become a leader in the way customers order and pay at restaurants.

 QR code ordering is here to stay